fjallemark/TimetablePlanningApp/Readme.md

 Each shadow station can have one or several regions attached to it.
 Regions defines what geographical area the shadow station represents of the 'outside world' in relation to the meeting layout.
 The *block planning* also consider the regions as destinations when a block ends at a shadow station and has *and beyond* checked.

+### Typographical look
+It is possible to specify the font family to be used for the printed material.
+A font can enhance a historically look and feel.

 ### Data Export
 Some station owners want data instead (or in supplement) of paper.